-- 1. Provide information, technical assistance, and training on self-direction, self-advocacy, and the availability of advocacy services across the State. - 2.
-Provide feedback to DDA staff on communications with individuals receiving the DDA's self-directed services. - 3.
+1. Provide information, technical assistance, and training on self-direction, self-advocacy, and the availability of advocacy services across the State.

+- 2. Provide feedback to DDA staff on communications with individuals receiving DDA community based services. - 3.
 Build relationships with self-advocates, self-advocacy groups and providers. - 4.
-Provide and support other self-advocates to learn about and understand the DDA's self-directed services. - 5.
+Support other self-advocates to learn about and understand DDA services. - 5.
 Provide general support to people receiving services from DDA. - 6.
 Develop and conduct additional training that meets the needs of Self-Advocates in their regions.